Encyclopedia of fire safety

 Fits!

-Screw on the SD memory card module.
-We will also write a log file.
+Screw the SD memory card module.
+Let's write a log file.

-The module allows you to store, read and write to the SD card the data required for the operation of the device based on the microcontroller.
+The module allows you to store, read and write to the SD card the data required for the operation of the device based on a microcontroller.
 The use of the device is relevant when storing files from tens of megabytes to two gigabytes.
 The board contains an SD card container, a card power stabilizer, a connector for the interface and power lines.
-If you need to work with sound, video or other volumetric data, for example, keep a log of events, sensor data or store information from a web server, then the SD memory card module for Arduino will make it possible to use an SD card for these purposes.
+If you need to work with sound, video or other volumetric data, such as logging events, sensor data or storing web server information, then the SD memory card module for Arduino will make it possible to use an SD card for these purposes.
 Using the module, you can study the features of the SD card.

 Supply voltage - 5 or 3.3 V